Younger consumers are demanding that brands develop a clear social voice, according to research conducted by Getwizer in partnership with Wilson.

 When it comes to the Black Lives Matter movement, for example, there has been widespread criticism of companies that “talk the talk” because their words ring hollow when not backed by action.
 It’s really not easy to get it exactly right – and this is what prompted a recent study by EyeSee that explored this same question of the “right” way of expressing support for the BLM movement or raising awareness about COVID-19, such that it will be perceived positively by respondents.

-Despite the fact that Gen Z adapted most quickly to the end of sports event – and that the void was quickly recovered by these young fans, who moved on in their lives – sentiment was ubiquitously happy when the leagues came back.
+Despite the fact that Gen Z adapted most quickly to the end of sports events and simply moved on with their lives, sentiment was ubiquitously happy when the leagues came back.
 89% are excited sports are back and 60% were stressed about not being able to watch sports.
 That’s something practically everyone could agree on!